akka/akka/akka-docs/src/main/paradox/actors.md

 Java
 :  @@snip [ActorDocTest.java](/akka-docs/src/test/java/jdocs/actor/ActorDocTest.java) { #preStart }

 This method is called when the actor is first created.
-During restarts it is called by the default implementation of `postRestart`, which means that by overriding that method you can choose whether the initialization code in this method is called only exactly once for this actor or for every restart.
+During restarts, it is called by the default implementation of `postRestart`, which means that by overriding that method you can choose whether the initialization code in this method is called only exactly once for this actor or every restart.
 Initialization code which is part of the actor’s constructor will always be called when an instance of the actor class is created, which happens at every restart.